 Get your stroke right by doing it wrong

 There are a number of ways to improve your strokes.
-One is to correct it while doing your regular swim, and another is to do drills.
+One is to correct them while doing your regular swim, and another is to do drills.
 Drills break down the components of your stroke and help you correct them.
-Drills isolate certain parts so you can keep working on it without being too concerned with the rest.
-These are a few examples that can help improve your stroke.
+Drills isolate certain parts so you can keep working on them without being too concerned with the rest.
+These are a few examples that can improve your stroke.

 One arm pull

 This drill is similar to a regular freestyle, except you only pull with one arm with the other fixed forward.
 It allows you to work on the pull of your freestyle, one arm at a time.
 It also helps your breathing and kicking techniques, and even lets you concentrate on the power of each arm.